vcz-fr/blog/_posts/2017-07-18-engineering-newcomer.md

 Testimonies of groups or persons feeling discriminated can be found everywhere around us.
 You can yourself discriminate unintentionally by how you act, how you learned to behave in society.
 It is hard to point a precise individual to blame, though.
-The way one grows up shapes their personnality and perception of the world surrounding them.
+The way one grows up shapes their personality and perception of the world surrounding them.

 We must not label anyone, regardless of their gender, sexual orientation, ethnicity, religious or political beliefs or any other characteristic.
 This is an insanely difficult task as it requires to question the way we think and we process